Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

-\paragraph*{Overview} To evaluate the performance of our method and other existing AD methods, we report results from real-world data.
-We choose to test our methods on network intrusion detection because cyber-attacks are a natural source of non-arbitrary anomalies.
-We use NSL-KDD \citep{NSL_KDD_Dataset}, a common AD benchmark, and Kitsune \citep{kitsune_dataset}, a dataset used in NDSS, a top security conference.
-We detail our selection process in Supplement D.1.
-The NSL-KDD dataset contains benign (`normal') network traffic samples and samples of four different types of cyber-attacks: Denial of Service (DoS), probe, remote access (RA), and privilege escalation (PE).
-In our experiments, we remove attack samples during training, as per the unsupervised set-up.
+\paragraph*{Dataset Overview} To evaluate the performance of our method and other existing AD methods in network intrusion detection, we report results from real-world data.
+We use NSL-KDD \citep{NSL_KDD_Dataset} dataset, a widely used cybersecurity benchmark for anomaly detection, and Kitsune \citep{kitsune_dataset} dataset, a recent network intrusion dataset introduced at NDSS, a top-tier security conference.
+We detail our selection process in Supplementary Material 4.1.

+The first set of experiments are conducted on the NSL-KDD dataset, which provides separate training and testing sets.
+Each sample in the dataset consists of $41$ features and a label indicating whether the network traffic is normal or belongs to one of the four types of cyber attack : “DoS” (Denial of Service), “Probe”, “RA" (remote access), and “PE" (privilege escalatin).
 The data contains three types of features: basic features of a connection (e.g., protocol type, which is a categorical feature), content features within a connection (e.g., number of operations on access control files) and traffic features computed over a time window (e.g., number of connections to the current host in the past two seconds).
+3 out of 41 features are categorical; after one-hot encoding the categorical features, the total dimension becomes 119.

+The original NSL-KDD training set contains 125,973 samples, including both normal and attack samples.
+As per our unsupervised set-up, we remove all attack samples from the training data, leaving 67,343 normal samples.
+We then perform an $0.8/0.2$ split to create the training and validation sets.
+This results in 53,875 (real) samples for training and 13,468 (real) samples for validation.
+We note that the validation set contains no true anomalies.
+The testing set consists of 22,544 samples, which include 9711 normal and a total of 12,833 attack instances, and is used solely for model evaluation.

-The Kitsune dataset has a collection of nine sub-datasets, each with benign samples and a different types of cyber-attack sample launched.
+The second sets of experiments are conducted on the Kitsune dataset.
+This dataset has a collection of nine sub-datasets, each with normal samples and a different types of cyber attack sample launched.
 We select seven attacks (excluding two consistently yielding random performance by all models for brevity): SSDP flood, SSL renegotiation, SYN DoS, active wiretap, ARP MitM, fuzzing, and OS scan.
-Kitsune has no categorical features, with statistical features on the bandwidth of outbound traffic, the bandwidth of outbound and inbound traffic, the packet rate of outbound traffic and the inter-packet delays of outbound traffic.
-These datasets are generated with the assumption that the normal data is drawn from the same distribution during the training and testing.
+The data consists of 115 numerical features (none are categorical), with features on the bandwidth of outbound traffic, the bandwidth of outbound and inbound traffic, the packet rate of outbound traffic and the inter-packet delays of outbound traffic.
+Each sample is labeled as either normal or as belonging to one of seven distinct attacks.